Lakers add veteran J.R. Smith for Orlando championship push - WHIZ News

 The Lakers announced their long-anticipated signing of Smith as a substitute player Wednesday, the first day allowed under the rules of the NBA’s summer restart.

-Smith is the Lakers’ replacement for Avery Bradley, who cited family reasons last week for his decision not to finish the season with his team in Orlando.
+Smith is the Lakers’ roster replacement for Avery Bradley, who cited family reasons last week for his decision not to finish the season with his team in Orlando amid the coronavirus pandemic.

+“We’re not going to ask him to come in and be Avery Bradley,” Lakers coach Frank Vogel said.
+“He’s going to come in and be J.R.
+Smith.
+He’s going to just fill that position more than fill that role.
+Avery’s loss is obviously a huge loss for us, but we’re a next-man-up team.
+J.R. is going to come in and help fill that need, but we have a lot of guys in that position that can do the same.”

 The 34-year-old Smith hasn’t played in the NBA since November 2018, but the 2013 Sixth Man of the Year is a longtime trusted teammate of James.
 During their four years together with the Cleveland Cavaliers, they won a title in 2016 and reached four consecutive NBA Finals.

+Vogel also said the Lakers remain “hopeful and optimistic” that center Dwight Howard will be with the team in Orlando.
+Howard hasn’t made a final decision while contemplating the welfare of his 6-year-old son, whose mother died earlier this year.

+“We don’t know what the level of participation is going to be yet,” Vogel said.
+“He wants to play. … We don’t have any intention of replacing Dwight’s roster spot.
+When we leave (for Orlando next week), he’ll hopefully be able to join us.”

-Bradley was a starter and a key role player in his first season with the Lakers, averaging 8.6 points per game and playing solid wing defense.
-But the Western Conference-leading Lakers also excelled while Bradley missed 13 games due to injury, with Kentavious Caldwell-Pope capably filling the role.
+Bradley was a starter and a key role player in his first season with the Lakers, averaging 8.6 points per game with a dependable 3-point shot while playing solid wing defense.
+But the Western Conference-leading Lakers also excelled while Bradley missed 13 games due to injury, with Kentavious Caldwell-Pope and Alex Caruso capably absorbing the extra minutes.

+“We’ve got to fill his role, and it might not be with one person,” Caruso said.
+“This team has done a great job all year when guys have been out with stepping up and filling in.
+I’m not sure if I’m going to be the sole provider of everything that Avery did, but I’m definitely going to be ready to fill part of that gap.”

-Smith worked out for the Lakers in February before the club signed Dion Waiters, who didn’t get to suit up for the Lakers before the coronavirus pandemic suspended the season.
+Smith worked out for the Lakers in February before the club instead signed Dion Waiters, who didn’t get to suit up for his new team before the pandemic suspended the season.

+“In terms of what (Smith) brings to the table, just the experience factor,” Vogel said.
+“This guy is a big-time player.
+He’s proven it over the course of his career.
+We know he can help us.
+We almost added him earlier in the year when we added Dion Waiters, and now we have the luxury of having both.”

-Smith’s perimeter defense and 3-point shooting fit well into the Lakers’ plans, even if he is likely to play only a supporting role in Orlando.
-Bradley’s minutes are expected to be mostly taken up by Caldwell-Pope and Alex Caruso, with Waiters and Smith providing depth while the Lakers pursue their franchise’s 17th championship.
+Smith’s perimeter defense and 3-point shooting fit well into the Lakers’ scheme, even if he is likely to play only a supporting role in Orlando while the Lakers pursue their franchise’s 17th championship.

 Smith is ninth in NBA history with 288 career playoff 3-pointers made while hitting 37% of his 3-point shots.
 He is fourth in league history in NBA Finals 3-pointers made.